magento/merchdocs/src/cms/media-gallery-image-optimization.md

 title: Media Gallery Image Optimization
 ---

-Media Gallery Image Optimization is a feature of the new [Media Gallery]({% link cms/media-gallery.md %}) improving performance and decreasing media file sizes on the storefront.
-The optimization is enabled by default and can be configured in the Stores Configuration.
+The new [Media Gallery]({% link cms/media-gallery.md %}) provides an _Image Optimization_ feature, which improves performance and decreases media file sizes on the storefront.
+This optimization is enabled by default and can be modified in the store configuration settings.

 ## Configure image optimization